Positive microlocal holonomies are globally regular: Introduction

 \subsection{Main result}

 Let $\La\sse (T^*_\infty\R^2,\xi_{st})$ be a Legendrian link and $\tt\sse\La$ a set of basepoints, with at least one basepoint per component of $\La$.
 We say $\La$ is $\tt$-pointed if such a choice $\tt$ of basepoints has been made.
-In Section \ref{sec:sheaf_cat_moduli} we introduce a refinement $\Sh^c_{\La,\tt}(\R^2)_0$ of the dg-category $\Sh_{\La}(\R^2)$ of sheaves in $\R^2$ with singular support on $\La$ which takes into account the microstalks at $\tt$.
+In Section \ref{sec:sheaf_cat_moduli} we introduce a refinement $\Sh^c_{\La,\tt}(\R^2)_0$ of the dg-category $\Sh_{\La}(\R^2)_0$ of compactly supported sheaves in $\R^2$ with singular support on $\La$.
+The objects of $\Sh^c_{\La,\tt}(\R^2)_0$ are categorically compact sheaves in $\Sh_{\La}(\R^2)_0$ together with trivializations of their microstalks at the basepoints $\tt$.
 By construction, $\Sh^c_{\La,\tt}(\R^2)_0$ is a smooth dg-category and we denote by $\M({\La,\tt})$ its moduli of pseudo-perfect objects, cf.~\cite[Section 3.1]{ToenVaquie07}.
-The derived stack $\M({\La,\tt})$ is the model we use for the moduli space of Lagrangian fillings of $(\La,\tt)$: intuitively, its classical closed points parameterize Lagrangian fillings of $\La$ endowed with local systems.
+The derived stack $\M({\La,\tt})$ is the model we use for the moduli space of Lagrangian fillings of $(\La,\tt)$: intuitively, its classical closed points parametrize Lagrangian fillings of $\La$ endowed with local systems, trivialized at some boundary points.
+We will use the data of the microstalk trivializations in $\Sh^c_{\La,\tt}(\R^2)_0$ to obtain regular functions on $\M({\La,\tt})$, by using the parallel transport of the local systems along relative cycles.
 For precise details, see e.g.~\cite{CasalsLi,CW} and \cite{ToenVaquie07}.
-The construction of \cite{ToenVaquie07} is such that there exists a map
+Now, the construction of \cite{ToenVaquie07} is such that there exists a map

 for any smooth dg-category $\SC$ and $\M_\SC$ its derived moduli stack, where $\HH_*(\SC)$ denotes the Hochschild chains of $\SC$, cf.~\cite[Sections 4~\&~5]{BravDycker21}.
 More generally, Hochschild chains in $\SC$ map to differential forms on $\M_\SC$, cf.~\cite[Prop.
 5.2]{BravDycker21}.
 A key construction in this note is to enhance microlocal merodromies to the categorical level, obtaining chains in the domain of the map $\HO$ in (\ref{eq:HO_map}) for $\SC:=\Sh^c_{\La,\tt}(\R^2)$.